sagemath/sage-archive-2023-02-01/src/doc/en/tutorial/sagetex.rst

 One potentially confusing issue is that the popular TeX distribution `TeXLive <http://www.tug.org/texlive/>`_ includes SageTeX.
-This may seem nice, but with SageTeX, it's important that the Sage bits and LaTeX bits be synchronized -- which is a problem in this case, since both Sage and SageTeX are updated frequently, and TeXLive is not.
+This may seem nice, but with SageTeX, it's important that the Sage bits and LaTeX bits be synchronized -- which is a problem in this case, since TeXLive, as shipped by your OS distro, or package manager, might be out of sync with TeXLive distribution, and the latter might also be out of sync with the current SageTeX.

 Because of this, it is *strongly recommended* that you always install the LaTeX part of SageTeX from Sage, as described above.
 The